temporalio/cli/temporalcli/commandsmd/commands.md

 The Temporal CLI manages, monitors, and debugs Temporal apps.
-It lets you run a local Temporal Service, start Workflow Executions, pass messages to running Workflows, inspects state, and more.
+It lets you run a local Temporal Service, start Workflow Executions, pass messages to running Workflows, inspect state, and more.

 * Start a local development service:
       `temporal server start-dev`
-* View help: pass --help to any command:
+* View help: pass `--help` to any command:
       `temporal activity complete --help`

 <!--